South East FC

 South East FC is a Dominican professional football club based in La Plaine.
 The club competes in the Dominica Premier Division League, the top tier of Dominica football.
 The club has won three league titles, coming in 2006–07, 2018–19 and 2020.
+In 2019, South East FC won their second domestic top-flight football league title at the Windsor Park in front of hundreds of spectators.